vectorsize/plaudio/README.md

 plaudio
 =======

-Plaudio is an html5 <audio> tag with an extra Web Audio connect method.
+Plaudio is an html5 <audio> player with an extra Web Audio connect method.

 ## Usage